woojiahao/woojiahao/README.md

 I am Woo Jia Hao, a software developer from tiny red dot - Singapore!
 I use various technologies but my primary focus is in backend systems - managing databases and building APIs.
 Lately, however, I have been working with front-end technologies like [Vue](https://github.com/woojiahao/productivity) and [Gatsby.js](https://github.com/woojiahao/woojiahao.github.io).

-I had just recently started an internship too!
+I am currently interning at DSO National Laboratories! 🔬

-I am currently waiting to enlist into the Singapore army!
+I am waiting to enlist into the Singapore army!

 ### Current projects 🔭

 If you see a repository you are interested in, feel free to contribute! 😃

+- [validate-types](https://github.com/woojiahao/validate-types) - Kotlin types with validation built-in during variable assignment using delegate properties
 - [productivity](https://github.com/woojiahao/productivity) - documenting my productivity tools
 - [Git Guide](https://github.com/woojiahao/git-guide) - guide to the Git version control system
 - [woojiahao.github.io](https://woojiahao.github.io) - personal site